-Project goal: Help visitors connect with the vertical wilderness from the ground, through an interactive program that explores rock-climbing, natural history and environmental stewardship.
+Project goal: Help visitors connect with the vertical wilderness through a program that explores rock-climbing, natural history and environmental stewardship.

 Why this work matters: Yosemite Valley’s stately cliffs, domes and columns command attention and stoke wonder.
 Some people see the walls up close, stepping off the Valley floor and into the Yosemite Wilderness to scale famous features, such as El Capitan.
 Most people take in the size and power of the rock from below, occasionally spotting ant-sized adventurers inching up the gleaming granite.

 Park managers view education as a powerful tool for protecting Yosemite’s resources, including the vertical wilderness.
-Through the Ask a Climber program, climbing rangers coordinate interactive educational activities that connect people on the ground with the world on the walls.
+Through the Ask a Climber program, climbing rangers coordinate educational activities that connect people with the world on the walls.

 How your support helps: The Ask a Climber program usually includes guided walks and hands-on activities in El Capitan Meadow.
 In 2020, due to the coronavirus (COVID-19) pandemic, Yosemite’s climbing rangers canceled formal in-person programming, and instead focused on creating engaging educational resources, such as videos recorded on the park’s big walls.